Lead Opinion

 J.S. was born on May 4, 1989.
 In September 1994, he started kindergarten at Joseph P. King Elementary School (“J.P.
 King”) in Franklin City, Virginia.
 In November 1994, Mrs. Duck grew concerned about J.S.’s progress in kindergarten and requested that the school evaluate J.S. for a possible learning disability.
 After several evaluations, the school determined that J.S. was a disabled child eligible to receive special assistance in the classroom.

 In July 1996, after J.S. completed his first grade year at J.P.
-King, the school prepared an Individualized Education Program (“IEP“) to commence when J.S. began the second grade in September 1996.2
+King, the school prepared an Individualized Education Program (“IEP”) to commence when J.S. began the second grade in September 1996.

 After his third grade year, J.S. and Mrs. Duck moved to Isle of Wight County.
 On August 17, 1999, Mrs. Duck completed a registration form to enroll J.S. in the Isle of Wight County Schools.
 The form asked “Has this child been identified for Special Education, Gifted and Talented Programs, or Alternative Education Programs?”
 J.A. at 102.
 Mrs. Duck checked the box indicating “yes” on the registration form.
 In addition, someone wrote the phrase “1997 Special Ed.” below the “yes” box on the registration form, apparently to indicate that J.S. had last been enrolled in an IEP for the 1997-1998 school year.
 Mrs. Duck, however, denies that this was her handwriting.

 In September 1999, when J.S. started the fourth grade at Carrsville Elementary School, there was no IEP in place, and he was not enrolled in any special education classes.
 In October 1999, Mrs. Duck observed that J.S. was having trouble in school, and she requested a meeting with school officials.
-On November 12, 1999, the principal, special education coordinator, and several teachers met to discuss J.S.‘s performance in school.
-Mrs. Duck could not attend the meeting, but she sent J.S.‘s grandmother to attend in her place.
+On November 12, 1999, file principal, special education coordinator, and several teachers met to discuss J.S.’s performance in school.
+Mrs. Duck could not attend the meeting, but she sent J.S.’s grandmother to attend in her place.
 At the meeting, the school representatives indicated that J.S. was doing somewhere between “OK” and “fair” in the regular classroom without special assistance.
 Accordingly, they decided that J.S. would not be placed in special education classes.
 Mrs. Duck did not agree with this decision, but the defendants failed to notify Mrs. Duck of her right to an appeal.
 As a result, Mrs. Duck did not challenge the November decision.

 During J.S.’s fifth grade year, Mrs. Duck requested that the school evaluate J.S. to determine whether he could receive special education assistance.
 Her efforts to have J.S. tested, however, proved unsuccessful.
 In September 2001, J.S. entered the sixth grade at Windsor Middle School.
 After his schoolwork continued to suffer, J.S. was evaluated and the school determined that he was learning disabled and therefore eligible to receive special education services.
 Mrs. Duck and the school thereafter formulated an IEP, and J.S. was placed in special education classes beginning in the summer between sixth and seventh grade.

 On January 17, 2003, Mrs. Duck filed a complaint in the United States District Court for the Eastern District of Virginia, asserting claims against the defendants for herself as well as J.S.
-The Complaint alleged that the defendants denied J.S. a proper education by not providing him with special education services for the three years that he was a student at Carrsville Elementary School—namely,
+The Complaint alleged that the defendants denied J.S. a proper education by not providing him with special education services for the three years that he was a student at Carrsville Elementary School — namely,

 The defendants moved for summary judgment, however, on Count II of the Complaint.
 Specifically, the defendants observed that the Rehabilitation Act does not contain a statute of limitations, and that the federal “borrowing” doctrine therefore requires the selection of the most analogous statute of limitations under state law.
 See Wilson v.
-Garcia, 471 U.S. 261, 266-67, 105 S.Ct.
-1938, 85 L.Ed.2d 254 (1985).
-The parties agreed that the one-year limitations period provided by the Virginia Rights of Persons with Disabilities Act,
+Garcia,

-J.S., through Mrs. Duck, now appeals the dismissal of his claims under the Rehabilitation Act and § 1983.9
+J.S., through Mrs. Duck, now appeals the dismissal of his claims under the Rehabilitation Act and § 1983.

 II.